ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 - [x] Upload files for classfication at ModelNet40
 - [x] Update the code for semantic segmentation
 - [x] Upload files and instruction for visualization
+- [x] Update the code for loss landscape visualization.
 - [ ] Update the code for Standard Deviation Analysis and Optimization Landscape Analysis.
 - [ ] Update readme